 A lot of people have built this mindset that having a root canal procedure usually causes more excruciating pain than the pain normally associated with the decay.
 Well, this is absolutely wrong.
 Excessive pain was common in the past but not anymore.
 The advent of modern inventions and technologists has made provisions to cater to the pain.
 Root canal procedures can now be done painlessly and the patient will feel much better once the procedure is over.

 It usually causes more infection

 Another myth that has spread in the hearts of many over the years is that once a root canal procedure is performed, the patient's tooth gets exposed and spreads infection in other parts of the body.
 This again is a very wrong notion.
-The main reasons that can cause a patient to get an infection once the procedure has been performed are if there were more infected root canals than anticipated, leaving one uncleaned, an inadequate restoration or an undetected crack in the root, leaving the area exposed.
-Endodontists use well-sterilized equipment and the patient can be assured that there will be no infection after the procedure has been performed.
+There are a couple reasons for a patient to get an infection after a root canal procedure.
+One reason is there were more infected root canals than anticipated.
+Another reason is that an undetected crack in the treatment area was left exposed and bacteria gained access to the vulnerable area.
 Visit a certified dentist and bring up any concerns you have, and no harm should come to you.